-Pattaya Beach is a 2.8 kilometer long beach which stretches from Walking Street and South Pattaya Road at the southern end, to the Dusit Thai hotel at the northern end where Pattaya Beach Road meets North Pattaya Road and the Dolphin Roundabout.
+Pattaya Beach is a 2.8-kilometer-long beach that stretches from Walking Street and South Pattaya Road at the southern end, to the Dusit Thai Hotel at the northern end where Pattaya Beach Road meets North Pattaya Road and the Dolphin Roundabout.

 Being easy to access from any area of downtown Pattaya (between North Pattaya Road and South Pattaya Road) makes Pattaya Beach a convenient and cheap place to chill out for the day.

 Most seats on Pattaya Beach are the lounger type (photo above) but some vendors also provide the traditional “fold away” deck chair.
-The loungers cost 100 baht per day, and the deck chairs cost 40 baht per day.
+The loungers cost 100 baht a day, the deck chairs cost around 50 baht per day.

-The Pattaya Jet Ski Scam: It seems to have gone quiet these days, but who knows when it will rear its ugly head again.
-Personally, I would think twice before renting a jet ski in Pattaya.
+The Pattaya Jet Ski Scam: It seems to have gone quiet these days, but who knows when it will rear its ugly head again, so think twice, and watch what’s happening before renting a jet ski in Pattaya.

 Pattaya Beach Rules